Does Your Fruit Smoothie Harm Your Teeth?

 “Within the limitations of this study some fruit smoothies have the potential to bring about dental erosion if consumed irresponsibly.
 This can be influenced by ingredient variations.”

+Not all smoothies are healthy.
 The take-away here is making a wise choice regarding the smoothie ingredients.
 A sweet syrupy smoothie can taste great, but is it healthy for our teeth?
 What about our oral probiotics?
 What about the relative acidity of our saliva?